sahastra16/90DaysOfDevOps/2025/linux/solution/Task2.md

-This is my submission for Linux Shell Scripting Challenge Why Linux Fundamentals & Shell Scripting Are Essential for DevOps & SRE Engineers! 💻
+This is my submission for Week-2 Challenge
+Why Linux Fundamentals & Shell Scripting Are Essential for DevOps & SRE Engineers! 💻

 In the fast-evolving world of cloud computing, DevOps, and Site Reliability Engineering (SRE), there are a few core skills that set top engineers apart.
 Linux fundamentals and Shell scripting are at the heart of reliability, automation, and efficiency.